 As the name says, long-distance caregiving means taking care of someone (usually a family member) when you don’t live in the same place.
-Recently, we wrote an article tackling several questions about long-distance caregiving.
+We have an article tackling several questions about long-distance caregiving.
 However, if you are new to this, you may find yourself thrown in the deep end.
 Therefore, here are some tips that can help you find your feet.

-When you do long-distance caregiving, you must be familiar with person’s health needs and what to do in certain situations.
-This doesn’t mean you need to get a PhD in Medicine, but know the basics (for example, what medicine a person with a high fever should take).
+When you do long-distance caregiving, you must be familiar with a person’s health needs and what to do in certain situations.
+This doesn’t mean you need to get a PhD in medicine, but you should know the basics (for example, what medicine a person with a high fever should take).
 You can always Google it and, in addition, consult some local resources.

 Visit Your Loved Ones

-Although long-distance caregiving means you don’t need to be present 24/7, often visits are welcome.
+Although long-distance caregiving means you don’t need to be present 24/7, visits are welcome.
 They not only help in beating loneliness, but you can see what else needs to be done.
-There are some things that you cannot do while living far away, but only when you are on-site.
+There are some things that you cannot do while living far away but only when you are on-site.

 Featured Image Source: http://associatedhomecare.com